prl-mushr/BeamNGRL/README.md

 ```

 ### Minimal example explained
 You need to provide a start pos/quat for the vehicle.
-This would require knowing the exact height where the car needs to be placed.
-If you place the car at the wrong "height" it will either drop from the sky or drop below the map.
-This is something I'm working on fixing, such that in the future the correct Z height is extracted from the BEV map itself.
+The height that the car spawns will be automatically read from the elevation BEV, so inputting the wrong value won't cause the car to drop from the air or spawn below the map.
 ```python
     start_pos = np.array([-86.5, 322.26, 35.5]) ## start pose of the vehicle
     start_quat = np.array([0, 0, 0, 1])